troymessina/BiophysicsBioImaging/01-Locomotion.md

 \sum F_x = ma_x\\
 \sum F_y = ma_y
 ```
 To simplify the problem, we will assume that the movement of the foot along the $y$-direction is always negligible compared to the one along the $x$-direction.
 This is approximately true when taking moderate steps, for which the angle $\theta$ rarely exceeds 20$^{\circ}$.
 If so, we may also ignore the acceleration of the foot along the $y$ when we invoke Newton’s second law.
-When taking this into account, and breaking down the forces into $x$ and $y$ components as shown in [Fig. 3](#Fig1-3), we obtain
+When taking this into account, and breaking down the forces into $x$ and $y$ components as shown in [](#Fig1-3), we obtain
 ```{figure} images/Topic1/Figure1-3.jpg
 :height: 300px
 :name: Fig1-3